Scarnegie199x/Scarnegie199x/README.md

 Hello and thank you for visting my Github!

-I'm currently looking to pivot careers into software development focusing on the Django framework.
+I'm currently looking to pivot careers into software development focusing on Python and the Django framework.
 I've always had a passion for programming and now that I have the time to pursue that opportunity I've created some interesting and exciting projects!

 Feel free to inspect, ask questions, offer feedback or just say hello through my email: Scottcarnegie3@gmail.com